Edward B. and Nettie E. Evans House

-The Edward B. and Nettie E. Evans House is a historic building located in Des Moines, Iowa, United States.
-It is significant as the best Free Classic Queen Anne style dwelling in the city.
-It is a transitional architectural style.
-The 2½-story structure shows elements of both the Queen Anne and the Neoclassical styles.
-The Queen Anne is found in the asymmetrical plan, the complex roof treatment, the full width and recessed porches, and contrasting shingle patterns.
-The Neoclassical is found in the window and door trim, the grouped classical porch columns, and the Palladian window in the attic level.
+The Edward B. and Nettie E. Evans House is a former historic building in Des Moines, Iowa, United States.
+It was significant as the best Free Classic Queen Anne style dwelling in the city.
+It was a transitional architectural style.
+The 2½-story structure showed elements of both the Queen Anne and the Neoclassical styles.
+The Queen Anne was found in the asymmetrical plan, the complex roof treatment, the full width and recessed porches, and contrasting shingle patterns.
+The Neoclassical was found in the window and door trim, the grouped classical porch columns, and the Palladian window in the attic level.

 Edward Evans was a lawyer who was the first secretary of the Drake College of Law, now the Drake University Law School, and the school's second Dean.
 He was also a law professor, and he authored a textbook.
 Edward and his wife Nettie lived here from 1899, when the house was built, until 1910.
 The house was listed on the National Register of Historic Places in 2002.

+The house was declared a nuisance property in 2018 and proved unfeasible to renovate, so it was approved for demolition in January 2024.